 In addition to hybrids and cultivars hailing from these locations, some have also been developed in such diverse settings as California and Yemen.

-In the Canary Islands, distribution is varied from one island to the next.
+In the Canary Islands, distribution varies from one island to the next.

-In addition to their natural distribution, various cultivars and hybrids have naturalized in mild climates the world over, and they continue to hybridize, adapt and spread.
+In addition to their natural distribution, various cultivars and hybrids have naturalized in mild climates worldwide, and they continue to hybridize, adapt and spread.

 What Are The Best Ways To Use Aeoniums In The Garden?

-These plants make great additions to any succulent garden and do well in combination with agave, jade and aloe plants.
+These plants make great additions to any succulent garden and do well with agave, jade, and aloe plants.
 Aeonium is a great choice for a rock garden.